Know someone with excellent credit? This lender lets you recruit them as a backer for better rates.

 - Choose your loan type.
 Click Next.

-- If you’re eligible for a loan, Backed provides you with a quote detailing the loan terms you qualify for.
-Keep in mind that the initial offered rate is subject to change if you decide to add a backer to your application.
+If you’re eligible for a loan, Backed provides you with a quote detailing the loan terms you qualify for.
+Keep in mind that this initial rate is subject to change if you decide to add a backer to your application.
 At this point, you’ll provide supporting documentation to verify your personal and financial information.

 I got the Backed personal loan.
 Now what?